 - High-Performance Material Ready: Equipped with a 320°C brass-hardened steel nozzle and enclosed chamber with enhanced cooling, Centauri Carbon is optimized for advanced filaments like carbon fiber reinforced filament and more.
 Create parts that are strong, lightweight, and heat-resistant, ideal for drones, automotive, and athletic applications

 - Multicolor 3D Printing: 4 × CFS for up to 16 colors.
 By hooking up as many as four CFS units together, you are able to print in the splendor of 16 colors.
 Saves the need for extra painting afterward.
-Also, K2 offers a build volume of 260 × 260 × 260 mm, able to cover the majority of user scenarios. (* K2 Combo includes K2 and one CFS unit)
+Also, K2 offers a build volume of 260×260×260 mm, able to cover the majority of user scenarios.
+(K2 Combo (A) includes K2, one CFS unit and K2 Quick-Swap Nozzle.)

 The Essential Buying Guide for 3D Printers Intended for Gun Components